jhuckaby/pixl-server-web/README.md

 If you specified a regular expression with parenthesis groups for the URI, the matches array will be included in the `args` object as `args.matches`.
 Using this you can extract your matched groups from the URI, for e.g. `/^\/api\/(\w+)/`.

 Note that by default, URIs are only matched on their path portion (i.e. sans query string).
-To include the query string in URI matches, set the [http_full_uri_match](#http_full_uri_match) configuration property to `true`.
+To include the query string in URI matches, set the [full_uri_match](#full_uri_match) configuration property to `true`.

 ## Access Control Lists

 If you want to restrict access to certain URI handlers, you can specify an [ACL](https://en.wikipedia.org/wiki/Access_control_list) which represents a list of IP address ranges to allow.
-To use the [default ACL](#http_default_acl), simply pass `true` as the 3rd argument to `addURIHandler()`, just before your callback.
+To use the [default ACL](#default_acl), simply pass `true` as the 3rd argument to `addURIHandler()`, just before your callback.
 This flags the URI as private.
 Example:

 ```js
 server.WebServer.addURIHandler( /^\/private/, "Private Admin Area", true, function(args, callback) {